Faculty & Staff

 Phone: +1 (508) 8315787

 Angela Incollingo Rodriguez is an assistant professor of Psychological & Cognitive Sciences and Neuroscience.
-She directs the Stigma Eating & Endocrinology Dynamics (SEED) Lab and collaborates on interdisciplinary research initiatives across WPI and the globe.Dr.
+She directs the Stigma Eating & Endocrinology Dynamics (SEED) Lab and collaborates on interdisciplinary research initiatives throughout WPI and around the globe.Dr.
 Rodriguez's research program harnesses an integrated biopsychosocial approach to identify psychosocial predictors and mechanisms that drive health behaviors, overall health, and health disparities.
-Her mixed-methods research occurs at the intersection of social phenomena (such as weight stigma), biomarkers (such as ...
+Her mixed-methods research occurs at the intersection of social phenomena (such as weight stigma), biomarkers ...

 I enjoy teaching because it allows me to interact with students who have the potential to make the world a better place using technology.
 I continually innovate in my courses to ensure students enjoy the learning experience, learn the key concepts and skills related to information systems through real world examples, have an opportunity to learn from each other, learn to present themselves as professionals, and most importantly learn to use or develop technology to make a difference.
 WPI provides a learning environment that allows me to accomplish these principles with its emphasis in theory ...